-Fog Hunter - Madeira
+Fog Hunter Forecast for Madeira

 Fog photography in Madeira.
 Cloud inversions at Pico do Arieiro, morning mist in Ribeira Brava valley, fog layers above Funchal's harbour and botanical gardens.